Child struck by line drive at Cubs-Astros game

 Almora hit a fourth-inning line drive into the stands down the third base line, where it hit a young girl.
 He immediately put his hands on his head and took a couple of steps toward the stands.
 He then fell to his knees near the plate and was consoled by teammate Jason Heyward and manager Joe Maddon.

-It took several minutes for Almora, who appeared to be crying, to compose himself and continue the at-bat, and players from both teams also appeared to be shaken up by the scene.
+It took several minutes for Almora, who appeared to be crying, to compose himself and continue the at-bat, and players from both teams also appeared shaken up by the scene.

 The girl was picked up by a man who appeared to be with her and he dashed up the stairs not long after she was struck.
 The Astros did not provide an immediate update on her condition, but a photo taken by The Associated Press showed the girl conscious and crying as she was whisked away and nearby fans looked on.